How To Create A Sales Funnel for Your Cannabis or CBD Business

 You should also not forget about your existing customers either.
 When creating your sales funnel, try to incorporate a system that includes consistent and continuous reaching out to all your customers, both new and old.
 Thank them for their purchases, offer additional coupon codes, and involve them in your social media sphere.

-Step 6: Analyzing and Monitoring the Success of Your Sales Funnel
+Create A Sales Funnel - Step 6: Analyzing and Monitoring the Success of Your Sales Funnel

 In my experience, very few things work perfectly off the bat.
 Similarly, as you and your business grows, the cannabis market matures and your audience changes, your sales funnel will probably need a few tweaks as you go along to stay effective.
 Pay special attention to each stage of the sales funnel: